Radial Attention: $O(n\log n)$ Sparse Attention with Energy Decay for Long Video Generation: Related Work

-\myparagraph{Long video generation.} Due to the quadratic cost of dense attention, generating long videos remains resource-intensive, regarding both training and inference.
+\myparagraph{Long video generation.} Due to the quadratic cost of dense attention, training and inferernce on long videos remain highly expensive.
 RIFLEx~\cite{zhao2025riflex} extends video length by modifying RoPE~\cite{su2024roformer} frequencies to tackle temporal repetition and motion deceleration, allowing $2\times$ extrapolation with the pre-trained models.
 However, it still suffers from poor video quality (\eg, blurring) when generating longer videos.
 Dalal~\etal generate short video segments and stitch them together via test-time training layers~\cite{dalal2025one}.
 Framepack~\cite{zhang2025packing} adopts an autoregressive strategy, generating short clips sequentially based on context frames that are encoded into a fixed number of tokens.
 Other approaches replace dense attention with linear attention~\cite{xie2025sana,wang2024lingen,liu2024linfusion,han2023flatten,liu2024clear,DBLP:conf/icml/KatharopoulosV020, yang2024gated, dao2024transformers}, offering faster computation and global receptive fields.
 However, linear attention struggles to capture local details~\cite{cai2023efficientvit}, often degrading quality.
 Our \method strikes a middle ground between $\bOnsq$ dense attention and $\bOn$ linear attention, achieving $\bOnlogn$ complexity while preserving the visual fidelity.
 Moreover, it can be efficiently fine-tuned from existing models using LoRA~\cite{hulora}, enabling scalable longer-video generation with minimal overhead.